-Compared to the traditional shampoos, DIY shampoos are made of natural ingredients and do not contain artificial preservatives.
+Compared to traditional shampoos, DIY shampoo bar recipes are made of natural ingredients and do not contain artificial preservatives.
 They are focused on both cleansing and moisturization and do not damage the hair.
 If you want to get crafty and try them out, scroll down to learn four easy DIY shampoo bar recipes to suit your hair.

 Table Of Contents

 Benefits Of Using Solid Shampoo

 - Package-Free: If you are environment-conscious and hate plastic waste, switching to DIY shampoo bars helps you avoid wasteful packaging.

 - More Concentrated Than Traditional Shampoos: This means one shampoo bar lasts for months compared to the traditional liquid shampoo bottles.